evlaV/steamos-atomupd/README.md

 already.
 So I'd prefer to just drop the manifest file, and use an `os-release` file instead.

-I think the `want-unstable` config client-side is also a mistake: it should better be server-side.
-We could have two servers running: one that serves stable images, and one that server both stabe+unstable.
-On the client-side, it's then just a matter of changing the URL of the server, and then there's no need for a configuration knob.

 **Server**

 The server doesn't watch the images directory, so when a new image is added, the